PlayEveryWare/eos_plugin_for_unity/com.playeveryware.eos/Documentation~/gettingstartedguide/getting_started_guide.md

 The most common use case is to follow the below process:

 - Use the Auth Interface to authenticate the user.
 This can one of several methods, depending on your needs.
 For example `EOSManager.Instance.StartLoginWithLoginTypeAndToken`.
-- - If the authentication results in `Result.InvalidUser`, this indicates the user doesn't yet have a link from this account to EOS.
-Handle this by calling `EOSManager.Instance.AuthLinkExternalAccountWithContinuanceToken`, passing in the ContinuanceToken from the callback's `Epic.OnlineServices.Auth.LoginCallbackInfo` parameter, and then continuing if that succeeds.
+  - If the authentication results in `Result.InvalidUser`, this indicates the user doesn't yet have a link from this Identity Provider to an Epic Account.
+This is not an error; any user who has never logged in with the provided credentials into an Epic service will return this result.
+Handle this by calling `EOSManager.Instance.AuthLinkExternalAccountWithContinuanceToken`, passing in the ContinuanceToken from the callback's `Epic.OnlineServices.Auth.LoginCallbackInfo` parameter.
+If that succeeds, the login flow can continue to the next step.
+The user will be authenticated by this function call.
 - Use the Connect Interface to continue the login flow.
 Use `EOSManager.Instance.StartConnectLoginWithEpicAccount`.
-- - This can also return `Result.InvalidUser`, which indicates a Connect User needs to be created.
+  - This can also return `Result.InvalidUser`, which indicates a Connect User needs to be created for this Epic Account to your title.
+This is also not an error; any user who is logging in for the first time to your game will encounter this.
 Use `EOSManager.Instance.CreateConnectUserWithContinuanceToken`, passing in the ContinuanceToken from the callback's `Epic.OnlineServices.Connect.LoginCallbackInfo` parameter.
-If this succeeds, then call `EOSManager.Instance.StartConnectLoginWithEpicAccount` again.
+If this succeeds, then continue the login flow by calling `EOSManager.Instance.StartConnectLoginWithEpicAccount` again.

 If the above all succeeds, the plugin has logged the user in entirely, and the plugin is ready for use.
 This is all demonstrated in the `UILoginMenu`'s handling of result codes.